MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 ## Requirements

 Ensure the following requirements are met:

 - Use the full recovery model on SQL Server (mandatory).
-- Use `CHECKSUM` for backups on SQL Server (mandatory).
 - Place backup files for an individual database inside a separate folder in a flat-file structure (mandatory).
 Nested folders inside database folders aren't supported.

 ## Best practices

 We recommend the following best practices:

 - Run [Data Migration Assistant](/sql/dma/dma-overview) to validate that your databases are ready to be migrated to SQL Managed Instance.
 - Split full and differential backups into multiple files, instead of using a single file.
 - Enable backup compression to help the network transfer speeds.
 - Use Cloud Shell to run PowerShell or CLI scripts, because it will always be updated to the latest cmdlets released.
 - Configure [maintenance window](../database/maintenance-window.md) to allow scheduling of system updates at a specific day/time.
 This configuration will help achieve a more predictable time of database migrations, as impactful system upgrades interrupt migration in progress.
 - Plan to complete a single LRS migration job within a maximum of 30 days.
-On expiry of this timeframe, the LRS job will be automatically canceled.
+On expiry of this time frame, the LRS job will be automatically canceled.
+- Enable `CHECKSUM` when taking your backups for a faster database restore.
+SQL Managed Instance performs an integrity check on backups without `CHECKSUM`, increasing restore time.

+System updates on managed instance will take precedence over database migrations in progress.
+All pending LRS migrations in case of a system update on Managed Instance will be suspended and resumed once the update has been applied.
+This system behavior might prolong migration time, especially in cases of large databases.
+To achieve a predictable time of database migrations, consider configuring [maintenance window](../database/maintenance-window.md) allowing scheduling of system updates at a specific day/time, and consider running and completing migration jobs outside of the scheduled maintenance window day/time.

 > [!IMPORTANT]
 > - You can't use databases being restored through LRS until the migration process completes.
 > - LRS doesn't support read-only access to databases during the migration.
 > - After the migration completes, the migration process is finalized and can't be resumed with additional differential backups.

-> [!TIP]
-> System updates on managed instance will take precedence over database migrations in progress.
-All pending LRS migrations in case of a system update on Managed Instance will be suspended and resumed once the update has been applied.
-This system behavior might prolong migration time, especially in cases of large databases.
-To achieve a predictable time of database migrations, consider configuring [maintenance window](../database/maintenance-window.md) allowing scheduling of system updates at a specific day/time, and consider running and completing migration jobs outside of the scheduled maintenance window day/time.
->

 ## Steps to migrate